 At this stage in the project, you are nearing the implementation of your vision.
-Depending on the size of the project, Facilities Management may require that a contractor be hired.
-Schools cannot hire contractors on their own and must involve Facilities Management in the process.
+Depending on the size of the project, Facility Services may require that a contractor be hired.
+Schools cannot hire contractors on their own and must involve Facility Services in the process.
 If the school community is implementing the project without a contractor, now is the time to put out a call for volunteers within the school staff, student, and parent community to take on the implementation of the design.
-Schools are responsible for the maintenance of their schoolyard improvement projects, so whether the project is implemented by a contractor or the school community, volunteers will be required for the upkeep of the project after construction.
+Schools are responsible for the maintenance of their schoolyard improvement projects, so whether the project is implemented by a contractor or the school community, volunteers will be required for the upkeep of the project.